Featuring articles written by ELC staff and professionals from across Canada, the ELC Spotlight

 As a screen projected the sight and sounds of a gurgling river and researchers dove into their work, the DDR (Dispute Resolution Room and formerly known as the Moot Courtroom) was literally flowing with student energy at the 6th annual >

-MARCH 2023: In case you haven’t heard, things are changing around the Law Faculty with renovations and the building of the National Centre for Indigenous Law building, where the ELC will have offices.
-Over the next while, we’ll share behind-the-scenes >
+In case you haven’t heard, things are changing around the Law Faculty with renovations and the building of the National Centre for Indigenous Law building, where the ELC will have offices.
+Over the next while, we’ll share behind-the-scenes photos so >

 Good News Stories: Celebrating Positive Changes in Environmental Law As part of our 25th Anniversary celebration, we’re sharing a series of Good News Stories that were inspired by the 2021 Research-a-thon.
 The goal of Research-a-thon 2021 was to share stories >